MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 ## Proxy connections

 Proxy connections aren't supported for either SharePoint or file share migrations.
-By default, SPMT doesn't use system proxy credentials and web requests fail if proxy server is configured.
+By default, SPMT doesn't use system proxy credentials and web requests fail if a proxy server is configured.
 Examples of errors you may see include "SharePoint sign in fail" or "can't load document library".
 However, you can modify the SPMT app config file to follow your system proxy settings.

 **Update proxy**